-By virtue of their gender, the earliest women in Congress were media celebrities: chronicled, quoted, and scrutinized.
+By virtue of their gender, the earliest women in Congress were objects of considerable media attention.
+Part celebrities, part curiosities, they were chronicled, quoted, and scrutinized.
 Perhaps none received more attention than Rankin, whose 1916 election catapulted her into the national spotlight.
 Manufacturing companies sought her endorsement; cranks sent offers of marriage.
-She received an unusually large amount of visitors and mail—by one account, 300 letters daily.18 These demands required her to hire three secretaries to join her in her one-room office.19 Rankin agreed to write a monthly column for Chicago’s Sunday Herald, and she signed a lucrative contract ($500 per lecture) with a New York speakers bureau.
+She received an unusually large amount of visitors and mail—by one account, 300 letters daily.21 These demands required her to hire three secretaries to join her in her one-room office.22 Rankin agreed to write a monthly column for Chicago’s Sunday Herald, and she signed a lucrative contract ($500 per lecture) with a New York speakers bureau.
 “To be suddenly thrown into so much limelight was a great shock,” Rankin recalled.
-“It was very hard for me to understand, to realize that it made a difference what I did and didn’t do from then on.”20
+“It was very hard for me to understand, to realize that it made a difference what I did and didn’t do from then on.”23

 Other women were thrust into the spotlight as the offspring of prominent political families.
-The New York Times and the Washington Post ran lengthy feature stories on two famous daughters whose fathers were avowed political enemies: Ruth Bryan Owen (a daughter of Democratic giant William Jennings Bryan) and Ruth McCormick (the daughter of Mark Hanna).
-During her 1928 campaign, McCormick became the first woman featured on the cover of Time magazine.22 Before an adoring press gallery, Owen and McCormick entered the House arm in arm on April 15, 1929, the first day of the 71st Congress (1929–1931), and were sworn in as new Representatives.23
+The New York Times and the Washington Post ran lengthy feature stories on two famous daughters whose fathers were avowed political enemies: Ruth Bryan Owen (the daughter of Democratic giant William Jennings Bryan) and Ruth McCormick (the daughter of Mark Hanna).
+During her 1928 campaign, McCormick became the first woman featured on the cover of Time magazine.25 Before an adoring press gallery, Owen and McCormick entered the House arm in arm on April 15, 1929, the first day of the 71st Congress, and were sworn in as new Representatives.26